Aminocd/slate/source/index.html.md

 --------- | -----------
 id | The ID of the transfer
-amount-atomic | The amount of currency transferred, in atomic units (each whole unit is composed of 10^10 atomic units) sender-day-counter | The day counter of the sending currency holding when it was debited by the transfer, only shown if the owner of the public currency holding is the sending user receiver-day-counter | The day counter of the receiving currency holding when it was credited by the transfer, only shown if the owner of the public or private currency holding is the receiving user sending-user-id | The ID of the transfer sender, only shown if the owner of the public currency holding is the transfer receiver
+amount-atomic | The amount of currency transferred, in atomic units (each whole unit is composed of 10^10 atomic units) transfer-type | Whether the transfer is a transfer-to-public, transfer-from-public, transfer-to-private, transfer-from-private, transfer-out or transfer-in sender-day-counter | The day counter of the sending currency holding when it was debited by the transfer, only shown if the owner of the public currency holding is the sending user receiver-day-counter | The day counter of the receiving currency holding when it was credited by the transfer, only shown if the owner of the public or private currency holding is the receiving user sending-user-id | The ID of the transfer sender, only shown if the owner of the public currency holding is the transfer receiver